-Rainy season brings with it a number of infections that can affect anyone.
-But for diabetics it is an even bigger concern.
-The monsoons tend to compromise one’s immune system and not taking proper care of self can cause growth of bacteria and fungi.
+The monsoon season brings with it a number of infections that can affect anyone.
+But for diabetics, it is an even bigger concern.
+Monsoon season tends to compromise one’s immune system and not taking proper care of oneself can cause the growth of bacteria and fungi.

-During the initial days when the weather is still humid, the probability of catching a respiratory disease is higher.
-Getting wet in the rain, though may seem a lot of fun but can cause infections and itching all over the body.
-Diabetics should avoid outside food especially fried food from street vendors – as food in the open can increase the risk of food poisoning or other food borne illnesses such as cholera or diarrhea.
+During the initial days, when the weather is still humid, the probability of catching a respiratory disease is higher.
+Getting wet in the rain, though, may seem like a lot of fun, but can cause infections and itching all over the body.
+Diabetics should avoid outside food, especially fried food from street vendors – as food in the open can increase the risk of food poisoning or other food-borne illnesses such as cholera or diarrhea.

-It is advisable to consume home cooked food.
-Also try to avoid food that has been prepared 6-8 hours before time of eating.
+It is advisable to consume home-cooked food.
+Also, try to avoid food that has been prepared 6-8 hours before the time of eating.

 You can also drink some warm fluids if the weather gets a little cold to build immunity.